 “After a session, I always feel more connected, alert and alive”

-Freda, group participant
+Freda, program participant

 SEE HOW WE CHANGE LIVES

 HOW DO WE KNOW IT WORKS?

 Quite simply, because we see it in action.
 In workplaces, in local communities, with jobseekers and in aged care – across New South Wales we see how shared reading is making a difference.